 A nominee is someone who can act on your behalf when accessing the National Redress Scheme.
+To tell us that you want someone to act for you, you and your nominee will need to complete the Redress Nominee Form.

 A nominee can be a family member, friend, legal guardian or support service.
 Your nominee should be someone who you trust and who respects your privacy.